Country: Nigeria

 Tel: +2348036464525

-We are individuals, everyday people from different works of life coming together collectively to express, promote, pursue, and defend common interest in Nigeria and across Africa.
+We are individuals, everyday people from different walks of life coming together collectively to express, promote, pursue, and defend common interest in Nigeria and across Africa.
 We co-design creative and innovative homegrown solutions to local problems in our communities, preventing drug use among young people, combating transnational organized crimes and supporting criminal justice systems.

 Mission and vision